Understanding the 20 Minute Rule

 • Transition to another task with intention

 The rule removes the need to feel “motivated” before starting.
 It simply asks that you begin — and gives you the freedom to reassess after a short, focused window.
-It is often seen as a more flexible and ADHD-friendly alternative to the Pomodoro Technique.
+Many people find it a more flexible and ADHD-friendly alternative to the Pomodoro Technique.

 Why It Works for ADHD Brains